MinhDC1/OnlineStore/README.md

 3. Web/webrazorpages: Presentation Layer
 Presentation layer is responsible for the coordination between the layer and domain layer, and coordinates the business logic to execute the specific application.

+Test-Driven Development apllied in during develope this web application by using Xunit testing framework.